Riomet ER Side Effects

 Generic name: metformin

 Note: This document contains side effect information about metformin.
-Some of the dosage forms listed on this page may not apply to the brand name Riomet ER.
+Some dosage forms listed on this page may not apply to the brand name Riomet ER.

 Oral route (Tablet; Tablet, Extended Release; Solution; Suspension, Extended Release)